common-voice/common-voice/bundler/uploader/README.md

 2. Retries the same locale up to 3 times
 3. If all retries fail, marks the locale as **failed** and continues to the next
 4. The batch never aborts -- all failures are collected and shown in the summary

+### GCS Streaming Mode

+When `--base-dir` is a `gs://` URI, streaming is enabled by default.
+Instead of downloading each tarball to a temp file before uploading, the tool reads 256 MB chunks directly from GCS and uploads each chunk to MDC via presigned URLs.
+This eliminates the multi-hour download phase for large files (85-100 GB) and enables concurrent uploads.

+- Memory: ~256 MB per concurrent job (constant regardless of file size)
+- Disk: zero (no temp files)
+- Progress: logged per chunk
+- Resume: supported via the same state file format as non-streaming mode

+Use `--no-stream` to fall back to the download-to-temp path.
+Concurrency (`-j`) is only available in streaming mode -- non-streaming mode runs sequentially to avoid disk exhaustion.

 ### Error Output